 Being in the secondary property industry the business is used to dealing with many types of businesses as tenants from large multi-national businesses to small sole traders - keeping good sound relationships with both is key.
 We also use many small operators and suppliers and we ensure prompt payment, paying within 30 days in most instances to again foster good working relations.
-We set a purchase order system in 2018 and this has been refined over the next two years to streamline and speed up payments supporting small suppliers.
+We set a purchase order system in 2018 and in 2019 replaced with a new system this has been refined over the next few years to streamline and speed up payments supporting small suppliers.